tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 * The subprocess module allows us to call other processes, such as CLI tools, from within our Python process.

-* We are using single quotes since our command has double quotes in it.
-We can later use more advanced string formatting.
+* We are using single quotes, since our command has double quotes in it.
+Later, we can use more advanced string formatting.

-Wait for everyone to catch up, and then have everyone paste the command that they used in the terminal inside of the command string:
+Wait for everyone to catch up, and then have everyone paste the command that they used in the terminal inside of the command string. **NOTE:** The mnemonic phrase must be inserted inside *double quotes*, **not** single quotes.

 ```python
 import subprocess